-Jake Tapper's Lecture To President Trump Is Pure Political Theater
+Jake Tapper's Lecture to President Trump Is Pure Political Theater

 Many people on the right give Jake Tapper credit for being some lone objective observer at CNN.
 Before the election of President Trump, perhaps that was the case.
 Now, his behavior when interviewing Trump campaign officials or members of the administration no longer seems like an exercise in trying to present both sides.
-Instead, they seem like a face-off.
-His latest interview with Tim Murtaugh, the Director of Communications for the Trump campaign is a perfect example.
+Instead, the interviews seem like a face-off.
+His latest interview with Tim Murtaugh, the director of communications for the Trump campaign, is a perfect example.

-Of course, his interviews of Biden campaign surrogates are just the opposite.
-In a recent overly socially distanced interview with Jill Biden, he could not have been more deferential.
+Of course, Tapper’s interviews of Biden campaign surrogates are just the opposite.
+In a recent overly-socially-distanced interview with Jill Biden, he could not have been more deferential.
 When he asked Dr. Biden about her husband’s history of gaffes, Jill went into a rant about President Trump, and Tapper just laughed along with her.
 President Trump can be bombastic, hyperbolic, and even boorish at times.
 But he rarely misspeaks and generally knows what state he is in and what office he is running for, unlike Joe Biden.

 Now here is Tapper’s soliloquy on his Sunday show, “State of the Union.”
 The Biden campaign should record it as an in-kind donation.
-However, if they did, they would likely have to take them for every hour broadcast on CNN or MSNBC and a fair chunk of time on the major networks.
-Tapper gives quite a lecture to the president following his admission to Walter Reed Medical Center to treat COVID-19.
+However, if they did, they would likely have to list as donations every hour broadcast on CNN or MSNBC and a fair chunk of time on the major networks.
+Tapper gave quite a lecture to the president following his admission to Walter Reed Medical Center to treat COVID-19.
 It is really just a partisan rant:

 While he started by expressing sympathy, he went right into the narrative that President Trump had been irresponsible and careless.
-It is quite hysterical to watch Tapper talk about how so many people had been living by the recommendations for social distancing and masks.
-He is absolutely correct in one assessment.
-Law-abiding Americans missed out on weddings, funerals, graduations, and lost jobs during prolonged and often unjustified lockdowns.
+It is quite hysterical to watch Tapper talk about how so many people have been living by the recommendations for social distancing and masks.
+He is absolutely correct in one assessment: Law-abiding Americans missed out on weddings, funerals, graduations, and jobs during prolonged and often unjustified lockdowns.
 And children are not in school in many places.

 He then played a video of Trump asking a reporter to pull down his mask because Trump couldn’t hear him.
-As someone with mild hearing loss even in just one ear, I can confirm, not being able to see people speaking to me makes understanding them more difficult.
+As someone with mild hearing loss in just one ear, I can confirm that not being able to see people speaking makes understanding them more difficult.
 The president is 74, and some mild hearing loss is not out of the question.
-His response to the reporter did accuse him of being politically correct, but the odds of you catching COVID-19 asking a question and masking again outdoors are near zero.
+His response to the reporter did accuse him of being politically correct, but the odds of you catching COVID-19 by asking a question outdoors, and then masking again, are near zero.
 It was pretty ridiculous.

 About All Those Positive COVID ‘Cases’ Fauci Keeps Freaking Out Over…

-Then he talked about the Rose Garden event to announce Amy Coney Barrett as Supreme Court nominee.
-Perhaps Tapper forgets that everyone who comes in proximity of the president is subject to a rapid test for COVID-19.
+Then he talked about the Rose Garden event to announce Amy Coney Barrett as a Supreme Court nominee.
+Perhaps Tapper forgets that everyone who comes in proximity to the president is subject to a rapid test for COVID-19.
 Trump’s staff and family have reiterated this.

-The main event was also outside, where the likelihood of transmission plummets according to all available evidence.
+The main event was also outside, where the likelihood of transmission plummets, according to all available evidence.
 Tapper noted masks weren’t required.
 They also were not banned.
-Likely because those in attendance had confidence in the tests they had taken, they did not wear them.
+And because those in attendance likely had confidence in the tests they had taken, many did not wear masks.

 Zucker, Cuomo, and Tapper Lead CNN’s Terrible, Horrible, No Good, Very Bad Week